VadanKhan/vadan-topography-wyko/main-notebook.txt

 # Determine edge or centre for each cubeID
 for dataset in DATASETS:
     _, cubeID = dataset.split("_CUBE_")
-    if cubeID in EDGE_POINTS:
+    if cubeID in EDGE_CUBES:
         location_labels.append("Edge")
-    elif cubeID in CENTRE_POINTS:
+    elif cubeID in CENTRE_CUBES:
         location_labels.append("Centre")
     else:
         location_labels.append("Other")  # In case the cubeID is not found in either list